Daniel-Son002/cs254-tamarin/ex1/README.md

 The goal of example 1 is to get you familiar with Tamarin syntax and how to perform specific actions.
 Open `exSenc.spthy` and follow the instructions inside.

+To launch Tamarin and verify the lemmas, run `tamarin-prover interactive ex1/`

 ## Tamarin Syntax